inventorjii/kafka/README.md

 ## Deatils

-- Main logic for joining two records from 2 topics is present in - `StreamProcessor.java` file in `config` folder.
+- Main logic for joining two records from 2 topics is present in - `JoinStreamResults.java` file in `config` folder.
 - I am adding records to topic A and B via rest API present in `controller` folder.
 - Classes present in model folder are DTO classes.
 - other classes and packages are helper packages.